stackhpc/ansible-slurm-appliance/ansible/roles/opkssh/README.md

   group listed in `opkssh_enable_authorized_keys_groups`.
 Default `true`.

 - `opkssh_enable_authorized_keys_groups`: Optional list.
 Linux groups for which keys in the user's authorized_keys files do permit login.
-Default is `[adm]` which includes the `rocky` user.
+Default is the same as `appliances_admin_user_groups`, which includes the `rocky` user.
 This is necessary to allow Ansible to configure the cluster.

 - `opkssh_configure_hostbased_auth`: Optional bool.
 If true, configure `sshd` and `ssh` so that SSH connections from this host to itself use host-based